 - The Giver by Lois Lowry

-Plot-Driven Novel Titles (People Groups):
+Plot-Driven Novel Titles (Name of People Group):

 - The Fellowship of the Ring by J.R.R.
 Tolkien

 - Uglies by Scott Westerfield

 - Jurassic Park by Michael Crichton

 - The Two Towers by J.R.R.
 Tolkien